daikieu95/CPSC349_Project2/README.md

- # CPSC349_Project 2 - Build a Web Game World by using ReactJS
+ ### CPSC349_Project 2 - Build a Web Game by using ReactJS
  If you'd like to contribute, help me create more games and upload into this branch.

+ ### Documentation
+  Follow all these instructions to run this project.

  ### Dependencies
   - Node: [http://nodejs.org/](http://nodejs.org/)
   - ReactJS: [https://reactjs.org](https://reactjs.org)
   - Bootstrap: [https://getbootstrap.com](https://getbootstrap.com)